Discovering Causal Relationships Between Time Series With Spatial Structure: Causal discovery for spatiotemporal data

-The PCMCI+ algorithm is an example of a popular constraint-based, PC-derived method to efficiently discover time-lagged and instantaneous relationships between time series \cite{Runge2020}.
+The PCMCI+ algorithm is an example of a constraint-based, PC-derived method to efficiently discover time-lagged and instantaneous relationships between time series \cite{Runge2020}.
 It optimizes the PC algorithm for time series by splitting the task of causal discovery into two stages: one for lagged effects, and another for instantaneous.
 The lagged stage mirrors the PC algorithm, considering only edges between nodes in the \say{present} ($\mathbf{X}_t$) and \say{past} ($\mathbf{X}_{t-\tau}, 1 \leq \tau \leq T$).
 Since we assume effects cannot precede their causes, the directions of all edges discovered in the lagged phase are known and flow in the direction of time.
-It follows that no past node can be a collider, or common cause, of two present nodes as that would imply an edge directed backwards in time.
-Furthermore, since only colliders can induce dependence, the inclusion of past nodes cannot affect the search for separating sets $\mathbf{A}_{it,jt} \subseteq \mathbf{X}/\{X_{it}, X_{jt}\}$ such that $X_{it} \ind X_{jt} \cond \mathbf{A}_{it,jt}$.
-When searching for separating sets between present nodes in the instantaneous phase, we can therefore restrict the search space to sets including past nodes adjacent to $X_{i,t}$ and/or $X_{j,t}$ without worrying about potential colliders.
+It follows that no shared neighbor in the past can be a collider, or common effect, of two present nodes as that would imply an edge directed backwards in time.
+Furthermore, since only colliders can induce dependence, the inclusion by default of adjacent past nodes in separating sets $\mathbf{A}_{it,jt} \subseteq \mathbf{X}\setminus\{X_{it}, X_{jt}\}$ cannot falsely lead to failure to reject tests of $X_{it} \ind X_{jt} \cond \mathbf{A}_{it,jt}$.
+When searching for separating sets between present nodes in the instantaneous phase, we can therefore restrict the search space to sets including past nodes adjacent to $X_{it}$ and/or $X_{jt}$ without worrying about potential colliders.

 Most assumptions of the PC algorithm are also made by PCMCI+; the time series algorithm assumes causal faithfulness, sufficiency, and stability of relationships across time \cite{Runge2020}.
-Relative to other time series causal discovery algorithms, however, PCMCI+ avoids assumptions on the linearity and distribution of variables \cite{Peters2013, Hyvarinen2010}, and is unique in allowing both time-lagged and instantaneous relationships \cite{Runge2019PCMCI, Moneta2006, Assaad2021}.
-Relaxation of the causal sufficiency and stability assumptions have been developed, but at the cost of higher computational complexity and data requirements \cite{Malinsky2018, Entner2010, Saggioro2020}.
+Compared to other time series causal discovery algorithms, however, PCMCI+ avoids assumptions on the linearity and distribution of variables \cite{Peters2013, Hyvarinen2010}, and is relatively unique in allowing both time-lagged and instantaneous relationships \cite{Runge2019PCMCI, Moneta2006, Assaad2021}.
+Relaxation of the causal sufficiency and stability assumptions have been developed, but at the cost of higher computational complexity and data requirements \cite{Malinsky2018, Entner2010, Saggioro2020, Rabel2026, Gerhardus2020}.